 - The duration and nature of the activity for example, does it involve situations in which particular care needs to be taken such as naturally hazardous areas, ferry crossings and hazardous activities? - The age and characteristics of participants for example, the level of expectation that participants will be disciplined and their age relative to the activities involved.
-See also section on disability. - The needs and abilities of staff for example, will there need to be an opportunity for staff to relax if they are to operate efficiently throughout, and have they experience of similar activities. - Any domestic role of staff for example, if staff must supervise or facilitate the cooking of meals are the staff sufficient to ensure supervision at those times.
-Are there participants who will require a particular high level of supervision and are there enough staff to cope with checking of numbers and other arrangements? - Any pastoral role of staff, particularly when with an outside agency.
+See also section on disability and inclusions and entitlements in relation to first aid. - The needs and abilities of staff for example, will there need to be an opportunity for staff to relax if they are to operate efficiently throughout, and have they experience of similar activities. - Any domestic role of staff for example, if staff must supervise or facilitate the cooking of meals are the staff sufficient to ensure supervision at those times.
+Are there participants who will require a particular high level of supervision and are there enough staff to cope with checking of numbers and other arrangements?

+• Any pastoral role of staff, particularly when with an outside agency.